 Investment ValueTo qualify, the amount initially invested by the investor in the fund must be at least $500,000.
 The investor will remain an Eligible Investor even if their interest subsequently falls below $500,000.

 Investor WealthThis requires the investor to provide a certificate signed by a qualified accountant stating that the investor (including entities they control) has net assets of at least $2.5 million or gross income for each of the last two financial years of at least $250,000.

 The certificate can be no more than six months old.

-A sample certificate is provided within the application materials for the Fund’s.
+A sample certificate is provided within the application materials for the Fund.

-Sophisticated InvestorThe investor must provide a certificate from an Australian financial services licensee (or representative of such licensee such as a financial advisor) confirming that, among other things, the person has previous experience in using financial services and investing in financial products.
+Sophisticated InvestorThe investor must provide a certificate from an Australian financial services licensee (or representative of such licensee such as a financial advisor).
+The certificate must confirm that, among other things, the person has previous experience in using financial services and investing in financial products.

-If you have significant investment experience and/or relevant qualifications, but do not have a financial advisor, Affluence Funds Management can assess your experience and may be able to confirm your status as a Sophisticated Investor for the purpose of investing in the Affluence LIC Fund or Affluence Small Company Fund.
+If you have significant investment experience and/or relevant qualifications, but do not have a financial advisor, Affluence can assess your experience.
+We may be able to confirm you are a Sophisticated Investor for the purpose of investing in the Affluence Small Company Fund.
 If you would like to enquire about this, please contact us for a copy of our Sophisticated Investor form.